What Bible Translation Do Presbyterians Use? Get the Facts

 Presbyterianism Holy Bible

 The sheer number of Bible translations and Study Bibles can appear daunting to the average Christian.
-The wide range of theological perspectives only serves to further complicate matters.
+Moreover, their wide range of theological perspectives can complicate matters further.

-Although Presbyterians do not possess their own particular Study Bible, there are a number of Bibles that reflect the principles of Presbyterian or Reformed theology.
+Although Presbyterians do not possess their own particular Study Bible, many Bibles reflect the principles of Presbyterian or Reformed theology.
 Two notable Study Bibles with a Reformed perspective include:

 • The Reformation Study Bible: Contributors include R.C.
 Sproul, Sinclair Ferguson, Wayne Grudem, Knox Chamberlin, Buck Parsons, Stephen Nichols, Steven Lawson, Michael Horton, Robert Yarbrough, Derek Thomas, and T. Desmond Alexander.